-In Figs. 41, 43, 49, and in Fig. 48 when the 16A key telephone unit is not provided, ground is disconnected from the ringup relay circuit whenever the (SR) relay is operated.
+In Figs. 41, 43, 49, and in Fig. 48 when the 16A KTU is not provided, ground is disconnected from the ringup relay circuit whenever the (SR) relay is operated.
 However, the (T) and (R) thermistors are both retained to prevent trouble in case the (SR) relay drops down during dial pulses.

 The thermistors are thermal devices which ordinarily have a resistance in the order of 50,000 ohms.
-When the ringing voltage is applied to the line it causes enough current to flow through one of the thermistors, according to which side of the line ringing current is impressed, and the resistance of the thermistor changes in approximately 1/2 second from 50,000 ohms to about 3,000 ohms.
-The path for the current through the thermistors is through varistor (R) and relay (R), to ground direct or through the (R1) relay and the (R1) varistor combination.
-Only one half the ringing cycle passes through varistor (R).
+When the ringing voltage is applied to the line, it causes enough current to flow through one of the thermistors, according to which side of the line ringing current is impressed; and the resistance of the thermistor changes in approximately 1/2 second from 50,000 ohms to about 3,000 ohms.
+The path for the current through the thermistors is through varistor (R) and relay (R), direct to ground or through the (R1) relay and the (R1) varistor combination.
+Only one-half of the ringing cycle passes through varistor (R).
 The other half is blocked and will pass through relay (R).
-When the thermistor resistance drops to about 3,000 ohms, sufficient current flows on the half cycle through relay (R) to cause it to operate.
+When the thermistor resistance drops to about 3,000 ohms, sufficient current flows on the half-cycle through relay (R) to cause it to operate.

-5.09.16 Line Indicator (Fig. 17)
+5.09.16 Line Indicator, Fig. 17

-When the line indicator is used as a visual signal it responds to each cycle of ringing current.
+When the line indicator is used as a visual signal, it responds to each cycle of ringing current.
 Under certain line conditions it may flash during dialing and switchhook operation.

-- 5.10 SIGNALING CIRCUIT FOR CENTRAL OFFICE AND PBX, WITH HOLDING - 5.10.1 Combined Line and Busy Lamps With Automatic Time Out (Fig. 49)
+5.10 SIGNALING CIRCUIT FOR CENTRAL OFFICE AND PBX, WITH HOLDING

-When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will
+5.10.1 Combined Line and Busy Lamps with Automatic Time Out, Fig. 49

-CD-69091-01 Page 17 STA, SYS.
-KEY TEL, SYS, NO, 1A LINE AND SIG, CKT. operate on current passing through the secondary winding, to ground direct or through the (R1) relay and (R1) varistor combination.
-The (R) relay will (a) lock up through its primary winding under control of the (SR) and (TO) relays; (b) start the flashing relays (A) and (B) functioning to cause the line and busy lamps to flash; (c) operate the common ringer or buzzer if a common steady audible signal is provided; and (d) close the circuit to the thermal winding of the (TO) relay to start this relay timing provided no line is busy at the time.
-If the (R1) relay is provided, the common ringer or buzzer will operate only while this relay is operated.
+When ringing current is applied to the line at the central office, PBX, or distant end of a private line, the (R) relay will operate on current passing through the secondary winding, direct to ground or through the (RI) relay and (RI) varistor combination.
+The (R) relay will (a) lock up through its primary winding under control of the (SR) and (TO) relays; (b) start the flashing relays (A) and (B) causing the line and busy lamps to flash; (c) operate the common ringer or buzzer if a common steady audible signal is provided; and (d) close the circuit to the thermal winding of the (TO) relay to start this relay timing, provided no line is busy at the time.
+If the (RI) relay is provided, the common ringer or buzzer will operate only while this relay is operated.
 The (R1) relay is therefore used to provide a common intermittent audible signal.

-When the line is busy, by a station being connected to the line, the (B) relay, of the 18-type key telephone unit (B), operates, operating the (SR) relay of the same unit.
-The (SR) relay will (a) light the line and busy lamps steadily; (b) release the (R) relay, if operated; (c) disconnect the ground connection from the ringup relay circuit to prevent a possible noise condition due to a temporary unbalance of the 15-type key telephone unit, after ringing stops; and (d) operate the (TO) relay to prevent this relay from timing out when any line is busy.
+When the line is busy because a station has been connected to the line, the (B) relay of the 18-type KTU (B) operates, operating the (SR) relay of the same unit.
+The (SR) relay will (a) light the line and busy lamps steadily; (b) release the (R) relay, if operated; (c) disconnect the ground connection from the ringup relay circuit to prevent a possible noise condition due to a temporary imbalance of the 15-type KTU, after ringing stops; and (d) operate the (TO) relay to prevent this relay from timing out when any line is busy.
 The (SR) relay is a slow releasing relay in order to prevent the line and busy lamps from flashing during dialing.
-The (R) relay, released, stops the flashing relays from functioning and silences the common ringer or buzzer in cases where the (R1) relay is not provided.
+The (R) relay, released, stops the flashing relays and silences the common ringer or buzzer in cases where the (R1) relay is not provided.
 When the automatic cutoff circuit is used, the (SR) relay operates directly from that circuit or the automatic cutoff control circuit.
 The (B) relay does not operate in this case except on hold.